 The Shins are back!
-Last month, to celebrate their return, we captured a set of songs in front of a live audience at Apogee's Berkeley Street Studios.
-You'll hear it today, on Morning Becomes Eclectic in the 11 o'clock hour.
+Last month, to celebrate their return, we captured a set of songs in front of a live audience at KCRW's Apogee Sessions.
+You'll hear it today, on Morning Becomes Eclectic.

 Visit kcrw.com/apogee to view more live sessions from Apogee Studio.